“I have been primarily interested in how and why ordinary people do unusual things, things that seem alien to their natures.

 Each one tells a unique, insightful story relevant to all our lives, every day.

-The 'halo effect' is a classic finding in social psychology.
+The ‘halo effect’ is a classic social psychology experiment.
 It is the idea that global evaluations about a person (e.g. she is likeable) bleed over into judgements about their specific traits (e.g. she is intelligent).
 Hollywood stars demonstrate the halo effect perfectly.
 Because they are often attractive and likeable we naturally assume they are also intelligent, friendly, display good judgement and so on.

 » Read on about the halo effect -»

 The ground-breaking social psychological experiment of Festinger and Carlsmith (1959) provides a central insight into the stories we tell ourselves about why we think and behave the way we do.
 The experiment is filled with ingenious deception so the best way to understand it is to imagine you are taking part.
 So sit back, relax and travel back.
 The time is 1959 and you are an undergraduate student at Stanford University…

 The Robbers Cave experiment, a classic social psychology experiment, has at least one hidden story.
 The well-known story emerged in the decades following the experiment as textbook writers adopted a particular retelling.
 With repetition people soon accepted this story as reality, forgetting it is just one version of events, one interpretation of a complex series of studies.